rguiscard/fossil-scm-in-zig/README.md

 ## Why host on Github ? ###

 I also keep asking myself this question frequently.
 Fossil SCM can host itself easily.
 The answer I can come out with is the social effect of github.
 With single account, I can interact with all kinds of repositories.
 So it is less about Fossil vs Git, but more about the platform providing social effect.
 Github allows a project to be seen by people unknown to me.
-It is a platform for publishing codes.
+It is a platform for publishing and discovering codes.